 The service is run by trained online support workers and mental health advocates who are ready to provide emotional support, information or signpost you in the right direction.
-You can chat to us about whatever is on your mind, and we will always try to help in whatever way we can.
+You can chat to the workers about whatever is on your mind, and they will always try to help in whatever way they can.

-For more information and to discuss accessing support that is right for you please call 0808 196 1768 to speak to a friendly member of our Central Access Point team.
+For more information and to discuss accessing support from MindOut please call 0808 196 1768 to speak to a member of our Central Access Point team.
 Alternatively, if you would prefer, you can arrange a callback.

 113 Queen's Road